MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 <!-- cSpell:ignore WEBVM SQLVM contosohost vcenter contosodc smarthotel SHWEB SHWCF -->

-# Refactor an on-premises app to an Azure App Service web app and Azure SQL Database
+# Migrate an application to Azure App Service and SQL Database

-This article demonstrates how the fictional company Contoso refactors a two-tier Windows .NET app running on VMware VMs as part of a migration to Azure.
-They migrate the app front-end VM to an Azure App Service web app, and the app database to Azure SQL Database.
+This article demonstrates how the fictional company Contoso refactors a two-tier Windows .NET application running on VMware VMs as part of a migration to Azure.
+They migrate the application front-end VM to an Azure App Service web app and the application database to Azure SQL Database.

-The SmartHotel360 app used in this example is provided as open source.
+The SmartHotel360 application used in this example is provided as open source.
 If you'd like to use it for your own testing purposes, you can download it from [GitHub](https://github.com/Microsoft/SmartHotel360).

 ## Business drivers